 Many of the skills and attributes that executives need to be successful in other sectors arealso relevant and highly transferrable for building a career in sport.

-Negotiation skills Negotiation is an important skill for all sports sector leadership roles.
+Negotiation is an important skill for all sports sector leadership roles.
 "Whether you are negotiating player contracts and salaries or major sponsorship agreements, sports executives must be able to approach discussions in a way that achieves the best possible outcome for the organisation, and keep important relationships intact,” says Ivan.

 Complex communication and stakeholder management